-AWS support was introduced to Octopus in version
+AWS support was introduced in Octopus 4.3.

 Octopus allows you to write custom PowerShell scripts that have access to the AWS CLI and the AWS PowerShell modules via the